Ciantic/loggerson/README.md

 It reads your access logs and does something.

-Goals: Idempotent log file reading, small sqlite database.
+Goals: Idempotent log file reading and writing, small sqlite database.

 ## Queries